Thoughts From A Former Pandemic-Fighting NHS Employee.

 Wash your hands

 Perhaps the biggest piece of advice that I can give you is to quite simply remember to wash your hands, thoroughly, as often as you think to do it.
 Try to make it a regular habit, but do try also not to go overboard.
 If you’ve been outside, before and after handling food and obviously any time that you use the bathroom.
 Remember to use comfortably hot water and soap.
-You don’t need to use a lot of soap as more soap won’t mean less viruses, one or two pumps is more than enough.
+You don’t need to use a lot of soap as more soap won’t mean fewer viruses, one or two pumps are more than enough.
 Don’t forget to wash for 20 seconds, too.
 I found the chorus to Taylor Swift’s Shake It Off more than long enough, and much more fun than singing Happy Birthday twice, Every.
 Single.
 Time.

 Respect Social Distancing

-I fully understand how hard it is to stay away from the people you most love and the people you want to see, I even wrote a piece about the bravery of the elderly in my country, prior to this little revelation.
-After losing my Dad to cancer little over a year ago now, this month was quite a sensitive time for me and my family.
+I fully understand how hard it is to stay away from the people you most love and the people you want to see, I even wrote a piece about the bravery of the elderly in my country, before this little revelation.
+After losing my Dad to cancer a little over a year ago now, this month was quite a sensitive time for me and my family.
 We would have been at the crematorium on this day just one year ago, but now we can only comfort each other on this sad day via Facebook.
 Social distancing was put in place to keep you and the people you love around for longer, it was not a condition that was put in place and only applies to everyone else.
 At first, I was tempted to adhere to the CDC’s guidance on groups no larger than 10 (family visits never are, they’re usually five at best) but then I decided that no, social distancing means social distancing for everyone.
 It is hard, but we all need to do our part.

 How Much Toilet Paper Do You REALLY Need?

 The toilet paper pandemonium during this pandemic has been atrocious.
 People have been stockpiling and getting ready to hunker down for months, years on end it seems.
 People it’s a virus, it’s not a nuclear apocalypse.
-Just to calm you, China and Russia have sent help to Italy, a NATO ally, who has been hardest hit by this crisis.
+Just to calm you, China and Russia have sent help to Italy, a NATO ally, which has been hardest hit by this crisis.
 Okay?
 No war, no conflict, it’s not the end times.
 Just as another reminder, the estimated death toll for H1N1 swine flu started off at 7%, it ended up being less than 1%, somewhere around the same as seasonal flu.
-Coronavirus started off at a estimated mortality rate of 3.4%, half of that estimated for H1N1.
+Coronavirus started off at an estimated mortality rate of 3.4%, half of that estimated for H1N1.
 It feels doom and gloom right now, but trust me, we have seen worse.
 China has already managed to “flatten the curve” after just two months of restrictions.
 There is hope on the horizon if we just all work together.

 One of the things I discovered recently was this fun little calculator.
 Enter a few specifics, like how often you visit the bathroom, how much paper you use and how many people there are in your household, and this cute little calculator works out how long your stocks will last you.
 Before the panic buying really took hold, I bought a 9 pack of toilet paper instead of my normal 4 pack (which normally lasts us two weeks), just in case stocks really did run low.
-By this calculator, we have enough paper (with a fairly modest 8.5 rolls left) to last us 109 days – that’s more than the anticipated 12 week lockdown!
+By this calculator, we have enough paper (with a fairly modest 8.5 rolls left) to last us 109 days – that’s more than the anticipated 12-week lockdown!
 How long are you people planning to stay in lockdown for?!

-Use this calculator to guestimate how much you really need, then donate or sell (for a respectable sum, please don’t price gouge) the rest.
+Use this calculator to guestimate how much you need, then donate or sell (for a respectable sum, please don’t price gouge) the rest.
 There are elderly and vulnerable people out there who are struggling to resource their basics needs because panic buyers have bought it all.
 Even a roll or two can last someone several days, and you never know when your neighbours might save you.
-I’m not panicking yet as we do have enough to last us, but I am definitely praying that the lockdown doesn’t last more than three months – or that my husband doesn’t overextend his daily allowance of loo roll!
+I’m not panicking yet as we do have enough to last us, but I am praying that the lockdown doesn’t last more than three months – or that my husband doesn’t overextend his daily allowance of loo roll!

 Please Stop Panic-Buying

 Similar to toilet paper, if everyone panic buys on food, there won’t be enough left for anyone else.
-Imagine the rolls were reversed and someone else had bought all the food, and all that was left for you was some bland looking food and empty shelves.
+Imagine the roles were reversed and someone else had bought all the food, and all that was left for you was some bland looking food and empty shelves.
 How would you feel?
 Everyone needs to cut down a little right now, and everyone needs to make some sacrifices.
 We all need to work together during these hardships and be willing to go without somewhat.
 Our elderly and vulnerable depend on us to work together, and our supermarkets depend on us to be respectable so that they can provide enough food to keep everyone fed.
 Please., don’t be greedy.
 It’s really not the end.

 The more that people panic buy, the more likely we are to see a rationing system bought into place.
 Our governments are stressed enough right now as they try to find a healthcare system that works to control and end this crisis.
 The last thing that our government needs is anxiety in our food supply chains.
 Not only, but if a diabetic person can’t eat properly then a drop in blood sugar could cost yet another life.
 Think of others, plan out your meals and only buy what you need.
 Could you spare some food, realistically?
 Why not prepare an extra meal for an elderly or vulnerable neighbour and leave it on their doorstep?
 It’s the little things like this that pull us all together right now and strengthen our resolve as a community.